ActiDoo/clusterrebootd/docs/OPERATIONS.md

-- **Use the injected environment** – The coordinator exports static context such as `RC_NODE_NAME`, `RC_DRY_RUN`, `RC_LOCK_KEY`, etcd endpoints, kill switch location, cluster policy thresholds, fallback node list, and maintenance windows so scripts do not need to re-read the YAML file.【F:cmd/reboot-coordinator/main.go†L381-L409】
+- **Use the injected environment** – The coordinator exports static context such as `RC_NODE_NAME`, `RC_DRY_RUN`, `RC_LOCK_KEY`, etcd endpoints, kill switch location, cluster policy thresholds, fallback node list, and maintenance windows so scripts do not need to re-read the YAML file.【F:cmd/clusterrebootd/main.go†L381-L409】
 - **React to runtime hints** – Each invocation adds `RC_PHASE` (`pre-lock` or `post-lock`), `RC_LOCK_ENABLED`, `RC_LOCK_HELD`, and `RC_LOCK_ATTEMPTS` so
   scripts can distinguish dry runs, skipped locks, and contention scenarios.
-  Diagnostics invoked with `status --skip-health` or `--skip-lock` set `RC_SKIP_HEALTH`/`RC_SKIP_LOCK` to `true`, allowing scripts to short-circuit optional checks when operators intentionally bypass them.【F:cmd/reboot-coordinator/main.go†L293-L322】【F:pkg/orchestrator/runner.go†L430-L466】
+  Diagnostics invoked with `status --skip-health` or `--skip-lock` set `RC_SKIP_HEALTH`/`RC_SKIP_LOCK` to `true`, allowing scripts to short-circuit optional checks when operators intentionally bypass them.【F:cmd/clusterrebootd/main.go†L293-L322】【F:pkg/orchestrator/runner.go†L430-L466】
 - **Return meaningful exit codes** – Exit `0` to allow the reboot, non-zero to block it.
-Write concise status details to stdout/stderr; they are captured in the JSON logs and CLI output for incident response.【F:cmd/reboot-coordinator/main.go†L482-L517】
+Write concise status details to stdout/stderr; they are captured in the JSON logs and CLI output for incident response.【F:cmd/clusterrebootd/main.go†L482-L517】

-Before deploying a new script, execute it manually on a staging host and run `reboot-coordinator status --skip-lock` to verify it behaves as expected.
+Before deploying a new script, execute it manually on a staging host and run `clusterrebootd status --skip-lock` to verify it behaves as expected.

 ## Running and Managing the Daemon